-The Welsh Objective 1 and non-objective 1Single Programme Documents proved for grants to encourage Welsh tourism including angling related tourism.
+The Welsh Objective 1 and non-objective 1 Single Programme Documents provided for grants to encourage Welsh tourism, including angling related tourism.

-190. The Government, through its agencies, should extend its research into the socio- economic aspects of salmon and freshwater fisheries in order to determine the contribution that these fisheries make to employment in England and Wales and their potential for creating further sustainable jobs through suitably targeted fisheries improvement and development work.
+190. The Government, through its agencies, should extend its research into the socioeconomic aspects of salmon and freshwater fisheries in order to determine the contribution that these fisheries make to employment in England and Wales and their potential for creating further sustainable jobs through suitably targeted fisheries improvement and development work.

-The National Assembly for Wales has just completed consideration of an independent study into the potential for fisheries in Wales.
-The proposed response to the report will be presented to the Agriculture and Rural Affairs Committee of the Assembly.
+The National Assembly for Wales has just completed its consideration of the Nautilus Study into the potential for fisheries in Wales.
+The proposed response to the report was presented to the Agriculture and Rural Affairs Committee of the Assembly on 16 May 2001.